-Deadlines for Processing 415-15-05-15 (Revised 10/1/22 ML #3679)
+Deadlines for Processing 415-15-05-15

-The date of application (Application Received Date in SPACES) is the date the human service zone receives a signed Application for Assistance provided the application was submitted during normal North Dakota Department of Human Services business hours.
-When an application is submitted after normal business hours, on a weekend, or on a North Dakota Department of Human Service holiday, the application is considered received the next business day.
-The human service zone must document the date an application is filed by recording the date it was received on the application.
+The date of application (Application Received Date in SPACES) is the date the Human Service Zone (HSZ) receives a signed Application for Assistance provided the application was submitted during normal North Dakota Department of Health and Human Services business hours.
+When an application is submitted after normal business hours, on a weekend, or on a North Dakota Department of Health and Human Service holiday, the application is considered received the next business day.
+The HSZ must document the date an application is filed by recording the date it was received on the application.
 The processing timeframe begins the day following the date of application.